astheeggeggs/cloudtools/README.md

                         Flag to specify a timeout period for the initialization action
   --vep                 Configure the cluster to run VEP.
+  --vep-reference {GRCh37,GRCh38}
+                        Define the reference build to be used when running VEP.
   --dry-run             Print gcloud dataproc command, but don't run it.```

 ```